thinkshout/thinkshout/blog/_posts/2019-04-22-we-vote-we-count.md

 ### About the Collective

-The Racial Equity Anchor Collective is made up of representatives from the [Advancement Project](https://advancementproject.org/), [Asian & Pacific Islander American Health Forum](https://www.apiahf.org/), [Dēmos](https://www.demos.org/), [Faith in Action](https://faithinaction.org/), [National Association for the Advancement of Colored People](https://www.naacp.org/), [National Congress of American Indians](http://www.ncai.org/), [National Urban League](https://www.nuljobsnetwork.com/), [Race Forward](https://www.raceforward.org/press/releases/race-forward-and-center-social-inclusion-uniting-one-organization), and [UnidosUS](https://www.unidosus.org/).
+The Racial Equity Anchor Collaborative is made up of representatives from the [Advancement Project](https://advancementproject.org/), [Asian & Pacific Islander American Health Forum](https://www.apiahf.org/), [Dēmos](https://www.demos.org/), [Faith in Action](https://faithinaction.org/), [National Association for the Advancement of Colored People](https://www.naacp.org/), [National Congress of American Indians](http://www.ncai.org/), [National Urban League](https://www.nuljobsnetwork.com/), [Race Forward](https://www.raceforward.org/press/releases/race-forward-and-center-social-inclusion-uniting-one-organization), and [UnidosUS](https://www.unidosus.org/).
 This collaborative of nine leading national racial equity anchor organizations (Anchors) is supported by the [W.K.
 Kellogg Foundation](https://www.wkkf.org/).
 Together they work to promote racial equity, advance racial healing, and ensure that all children, families, and communities have opportunities to reach their full potential.